indooorsman/esbuild-css-modules-plugin/readme.md

       generateScopedName: (name, filename, css) => string, // optional.

-      v2: true // recommend. v2 can bundle images in css, note if set `v2` to true, the `inject` option will be ignored. and v2 only works with `bundle: true`.
+      v2: true // experimental. v2 can bundle images in css, note if set `v2` to true, the `inject` option will be ignored. and v2 only works with `bundle: true`.
     })
   ]
 });